 We are the innocent ones.
 Sure, we all love to make fun of Sarah Palin and Christine O’Donnell.
 After we finish laughing at the latest outrageous statement or revelation, we usually comment on how inaccurate or even downright ignorant they are, and we wonder how anyone can believe them.

 But I, as always, am interested in the mythic issues.
 We innocently hope that if the Tea Partiers learned the truth, the facts, they would stop supporting such people.
 Perhaps some would change their minds, but I suggest that most wouldn’t.
-There is a deeper, mythic truth here: they support Palin and O’Donnell precisely because these politicians appear to be such idiots.
+There is a deeper, mythic truth here: they support Palin and O’Donnell precisely because these politicians appear to be such idiots — or such scoundrels.

 It isn’t their arguments which are so popular; it is their vocalizing of a very old aspect of the Myth of American Innocence: anti-intellectualism.
 This stems from attitudes, images and values which developed in the eighteenth century that appeared to divide the effete, condescending, stuffy, superior, wealthy, wine-sipping, “know-it-all” intellectuals of the established east coast cities from the hard-working, adventurous, profane, whiskey-drinking (yet real Christian), Indian-fighting farmers and hunters who lived along the frontier and blazed their way across the continent.
-Indeed, such people formed the “Know-Nothing” political party, whose primary purpose was to demonize the immigrants who were arriving on the east coast and populating the cities.
+Indeed, such people formed the “Know-Nothing” party, originally (and without irony) known as the “Native American Party,” whose primary purpose was to demonize the immigrants who were arriving on the east coast and populating the cities.

 Eight generations later, following the example of George Wallace, the Republican party managed to convince most working-class white men that the Democrats represented the “establishment,” while they, the Republicans, were outsiders, rebels against that establishment.
 They could do so because they had learned (much better than the Democrats) the basic vocabulary of American myth.
 And they knew how to manipulate the mythology of white privilege (more on that in my next blog).